randreu27/Chatbot-Ultra-Pro-Max-Energy-CUPME/README.md

 # Chatbot Ultra Pro Max Energy

-A Retrieval-Augmented Generation (RAG) based chatbot application specifically designed for Siemens Energy.
-This intelligent assistant can answer queries about Siemens Energy products, services, and documentation by leveraging a knowledge base with accurate information retrieval.
+Chatbot Ultra Pro Max Energy: A RAG-based chatbot extension for Siemens Energy’s website that delivers accurate answers using their product and service documentation.

 ## 🔍 Overview